 Will my insurance cover the vaccine?

-Most insurance plans cover the HPV vaccine, but some do not.
+Most health insurance covers the HPV vaccine, but some do not.
 If you’re covered under your parent’s insurance, check with them.
 If you have your own policy, you can call your insurance provider directly.
-If you pay for the vaccine on your own, each dose is about $130, or $390 for the full series – 3 shots.
+If you pay for the vaccine on your own, each dose is about $130, and up to $390 for the full series.